 - 4 bold, solid, and bright colours were employed to easily identify each of the key topic areas.

 - Colour was used to represent a hierarchy in the breadth of materials created: intensity of colour identified the different levels in the information system; from bright, bold pamphlets providing an overview of key information, to factsheets with more white space and coloured highlights housing more detailed information about a single topic.

 - The colours, while all bright, were designed to be recognised as representative of a key topic, while having enough contrast to be legible when paired with text.

-- 4 geometric shapes were employed to identify key topic areas – simple, easily recognisable shapes used at scale help to denote each content theme.
+- 4 shapes were employed to identify key topic areas – easily recognisable geometric shapes used at scale help to denote each content theme.

 - Harnessing the positive associations of simplicity without being childish, the use of geometric shapes assisted in creating aesthetic rigour and harmony.

 - Shapes also provided a literal navigational tool in the digital space, creating an element of play for an otherwise serious topic, while creating recognition with the printed materials.

 - Numbers at large scale indicated the steps to take to negotiate through the broad range of information materials, to allow community workers and their clients alike to understand a suggested order to regaining control over their energy bills.

 - The use of formal, but slightly ornamental typography, allowed the resources to live outside the potential negative experiences readers had had with government, while ensuring accessibility through written cues.